arlojay/cosmic-reach-modding-api/README.md

 const writer = new Writer("./build");
 const mod = new Mod("examplemod", writer);

-const myBlockId = "disappear"; // So we don't have to type it multiple times
+const myBlockId = "magic_cheese"; // So we don't have to type it multiple times

-const block = mod.createBlock(myBlockId); // Will write to "./build/blocks/block_examplemod_disappear.json
+const block = mod.createBlock(myBlockId); // Will write to "./build/blocks/block_examplemod_magic_cheese.json
-const model = new BlockModel(myBlockId); // Will write to "./build/models/blocks/model_examplemod_disappear.json
+const model = new BlockModel(myBlockId); // Will write to "./build/models/blocks/model_examplemod_magic_cheese.json

 /* =====================